What Is the Difference Between Cryptocurrencies, Tokens, Coins and Altcoins?

 Digitex Now and into the Future

 In terms of Digitex, 2019 looks set to be incredibly exciting as the Digitex Futures exchange is released to the cryptocurrency trading community within the next few months.
-Digitex and the DGTX token have an opportunity to be one of the most successful ICOs from 2018.
+Digitex crypto futures and the DGTX token have an opportunity to be one of the most successful ICOs from 2018.
 Why?

 Because Digitex has developed a product that could completely change the futures industry.
 The company’s commission-free exchange could become the “gold standard” for the entire futures industry.